neeru24/Skills_icons/README.md

-# Skills Icons Repository
+## Skills Icons Repository

-This repository contain icons representing various skills.
+This repository contain icons representing various skills. <br>
 Feel free to use these icons in your projects.